Ershao/Ershao.github.io/_pages/about.md

 Research Interests
 ======
 1. Clustering Algorithm in Resource Constrained Network.
-2. Inference Learning and Intelligent Learning in Wireless Networks.
+2. Inference Learning and Intelligent Decision-making in Wireless Networks.
 3. Distributed Learning and Federated Learning with  Multi-modal Data.
 4. Privacy and Security Protection in Distributed Learning.